Kitware/VTK/Documentation/docs/advanced/spdx_and_sbom.md

 # SPDX & SBOM

+## Overview

+Software Bill of Materials (SBOM) are becoming increasingly important for software development, especially when it comes to supply chain security.
-[Software Package Data Exchange (SPDX)](https://spdx.dev/) is an open standard for communicating software bill of materials (SBOM) information that supports accurate identification of software components, explicit mapping of relationships between components, and the association of security and licensing information with each component.
+[Software Package Data Exchange (SPDX)](https://spdx.dev/) is an open standard for communicating SBOM information that supports accurate identification of software components, explicit mapping of relationships between components, and the association of security and licensing information with each component.

 To support this, each VTK module may be described by a `.spdx` file.
-See [](#examples).
+See [examples](#examples).

-Configuring VTK with the option `VTK_GENERATE_SPDX` set to `ON` enables [](/api/cmake/ModuleSystem.md#spdx-files-generation) for each VTK module.
+Configuring VTK with the option `VTK_GENERATE_SPDX` set to `ON` enables the [](/api/cmake/ModuleSystem.md#spdx-files-generation) for each VTK module.

 :::{caution}
-The generation of SPDX files if considered experimental and both the VTK Module system API and the `SPDXID` used in the generated files may change.
+The generation of SPDX files is considered experimental and both the VTK Module system API and the `SPDXID` used in the generated files may change.
 :::

+## Frequently Asked Questions

-## How to set up your module to generate a correct SPDX file
+### How to update your module to generate a valid SPDX file ?

 In the `vtk.module` file, make sure to specify `SPDX_LICENSE_IDENTIFIER` and `SPDX_COPYRIGHT_TEXT` as follows: